jlacar/aoc2015/README-Day18.md

             }
         }

-This only moved the noise into the inner loop, tidying up the outer loop a little bit.
-It still didn't make the code clear enough but now I could see a way to reveal intent by extracting the `if-else` expression.
+This tidied up the outer loop a little bit but only shifted noise into the inner loop.
+Still not clear enough but now I could see a way to reveal intent by extracting the `if-else` expression.

     private fun Grid.litAround(row: Int, col: Int): Int {
         val offsets = -1..1